EMDR

 What is EMDR?

-EMDR stands for Eye Movement Desensitization and Reprocessing, and it is a technique that therapists use to address and resolve maladaptively stored memories and help your brain reprocess these memories so that they can be stored adaptively.
+EMDR stands for Eye Movement Desensitization and Reprocessing, and it is a technique that therapists use to treat traumatic memories.
 EMDR uses bilateral stimulation to reprocess traumatic memories and decrease the distress associated with them.
 Bilateral stimulation can be the eye movements you may be familiar with from TV or movies, or it can also be tapping or auditory stimulation.
-EMDR has been approved for the treatment of traumatic memories and for Post Traumatic Stress Disorder (PTSD) and is recognized as an effective treatment by the World Health Organization, the American Psychiatric Association, and the Department of Veteran Affairs
+EMDR has been approved for the treatment of traumatic memories and for Post Traumatic Stress Disorder (PTSD) and is recognized as an effective treatment by the World Health Organization, the American Psychiatric Association, and the Department of Veteran Affairs.

 More than 30 randomized controlled trials have been conducted on EMDR.
 In some of those studies, 84-90% of single trauma victims no longer met the criteria for PTSD after only three 90 minute sessions.